 Years ago, completing a root canal used to take several, long visits to the dentist.
 Today, root canals can often be completed in less than one hour during a single visit, thanks to recent advances in technology and new dental techniques.

-If you are in need of a root canal but keep putting it off, relieve your pain and make an appointment at Monroe Dental Group today.
+If you are in need of a root canal but keep putting it off, relieve your pain and make an appointment at Monroe Dental Care today.

 Dental Implants offer a wide range of benefits: